tprasadtp/python-vipaccess/README.md

 Scan the code into your TOTP generating app, like Authy.

+### Using HOTP

+Use VSMB as token type `vipaccess provision -p -t VSMB` Known Limitations:
+* No way to re-synchronize if token ever gets out of sync with VIP Server.
+* You should use HEX code with Yubikeys
+* Tokens have an expiry date similar TOTP tokens unlike Yubikey VIP Tokens.
+* First try may not work as we used that token to validate it.

 ### Generating access codes using an existing credential

 The `vipaccess [show]` option will also do this for you: by default it